-Read the press release in full ↓ pic.twitter.com/vDTgGD2aGF— The Duke and Duchess of Cambridge (@KensingtonRoyal) September 4, 2017
+Read the press release in full ↓ pic.twitter.com/vDTgGD2aGF— The Prince and Princess of Wales (@KensingtonRoyal) September 4, 2017

 The palace also revealed that Kate is once again suffering from hyperemesis gravidarum, the severe nausea and vomiting she also experienced when she was pregnant with both Prince George and Princess Charlotte.
 As a result, she will no longer be carrying out a planned engagement at Hornsey Road Children's Centre in London, and it's likely she will also need to forego future events.

 Following the news, a reporter caught up with Prince Harry and asked him how he felt about Kate and Will becoming parents again, to which he threw out a thumbs up and replied, "Fantastic.
 Great.
 Very, very happy for them."